recurser/jquery-i18n/README.markdown

 About
 -----

 _jQuery-i18n_ is a jQuery plugin for doing client-side translations in javascript.
-It is based heavily on [javascript i18n that almost doesn’t suck](http://markos.gaivo.net/blog/?p=100) by Marko Samastur, and is licensed under the [MIT license](http://www.opensource.org/licenses/mit-license.php).
+It is based heavily on [javascript i18n that almost doesn't suck](http://markos.gaivo.net/blog/?p=100) by Marko Samastur, and is licensed under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

 Installation
 ------------